tkurzydym/blog/src/blog/2020/december/13-setting-up-gatsby.md

 ```

 1. I'm using a query that returns allAsciidoc nodes sorted by the publishdate with a descending order
-2. The slug field is a created node field which contains the file path of the asciidoctor file so we can provide a link to the page
+2. The slug field is a created node field which contains the file path of the Asciidoctor file so we can provide a link to the page
-3. The pageAttributes node contains the page-attributes that we defined in the asciidoctor files.
+3. The pageAttributes node contains the page-attributes that we defined in the Asciidoctor files.

 ## GraphQL